Richard EndacottProfessor of Cinema & Screenwriting

-In 1990, Endacott moved to Los Angeles where he started as a film location manager for I.R.S.
-Media and a year later joined Edward Asner’s Quince Productions, Inc. Returning to Nebraska in 1993, he teamed up with Dana Altman (grandson of Robert Altman) and Dan Mirvish (Slamdance film festival founder), to produce Omaha: the movie.
-The Endacott/Altman relationship soon evolved into a long-term business partnership and in 1994 they created North Sea Films, Inc. With North Sea Films, Endacott produced a variety of film and television projects, including the televison series pilot Diggin’ In with Roger Welsch, the concert special Through the Music for David Crosby’s band CPR, and two half-hour dramatic films on HIV/AIDS entitled Porch Light and Through the Window.
-His final project with North Sea Films was the feature film The Private Public.
+As the founding member of the cinematic arts faculty at the University of Nebraska-Lincoln, Endacott is a prolific screenwriter, producer and director.
+In 1993, he teamed up with Dana Altman (grandson of Robert Altman) and Dan Mirvish (Slamdance Festival founder) to produce Omaha: The Movie.
+The Endacott Altman relationship evolved into a business partnership and in 1994, they established North Sea Films, Inc. With North Sea, Endacott wrote and produced a variety of film and television projects, including the series pilot, Diggin’ In with Roger Welsch, the concert special Through the Music for David Crosby and two half-hour dramatic films on HIV/AIDS.